 For students going abroad for a year, EAS will accept up to four courses toward departmentals (two of which must be cognates).

-Courses in Chinese, Japanese, and Korean studies offered abroad may be approved for transfer credit by the Director of Undergraduate Studies, Franz Prichard (WASS Appointment Calendar).
-Approval must be granted before the semester/summer abroad.
+Courses in Chinese, Japanese, and Korean studies offered abroad may be approved for transfer credit by the EAS Director of Undergraduate Studies.
+Students should first meet with a Study Abroad Adviser in the Office of International Program.
 In order for an outside course to be approved, it needs to be equivalent in quality and intensity to what we offer at Princeton.
 Approval must be granted before the semester/summer abroad.
 Please provide a complete course description and syllabus when seeking approval from the DUS.